Board Member Expectations and Information.

 Approximately 30-50 hours are required annually.
 Some typical time commitments include:

-• Half-day annual board retreat (total of 4 hours)
+• Smaller or One-on-one meetings (total of 4 hours)

 The Future We Envision